ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Abstract

 \section{Abstract}

-{We develop a stochastic trust-region algorithm for minimizing the sum of a possibly nonconvex Lipschitz-smooth function that can only be evaluated stochastically and a nonsmooth, deterministic, convex function.
+We develop a stochastic trust-region algorithm for minimizing the sum of a Lipschitz-smooth but possibly nonconvex function and a convex but possibly nonsmooth function.
+Such a problem class arises in many applications, including data science, operations research, and PDE-constrained optimization.
 This algorithm, which we call ProxSTORM, generalizes STORM \cite{storm,storm-rates}---a stochastic trust-region algorithm for the unconstrained optimization of smooth functions---and the inexact deterministic proximal trust-region algorithm in \cite{baraldi.2022}.
-We generalize and, in some cases, simplify problem assumptions so that they reduce to more succinct version of assumptions on STORM when the convex term is zero.
-Our analysis follows the STORM framework by employing martingales, but again simplifies certain steps and proving global convergence and an expected complexity bound in the more general setting of a possibly nonsmooth term.
-To demonstrate that the method is numerically viable, we apply the algorithm to $\ell^1$-regularized neural network training and also to topology optimization.}
+In the absence of a nonsmooth term, we recover the original STORM algorithm, moreover, we improve and simplify certain aspects of STORM analysis, while maintaining STORM martingale framework arguments to prove global convergence and an expected complexity bound.
+We demonstrate ProxSTORM capabilities on neural network training and topology optimization under uncertainty.